shieldgenerator7/DnD-Stories/MinotaursMaze/MinotaursMaze.md

 Micro swept his legs and knocked Timmy prone.
 One more shot would kill him.

 Astalir saw that the party was not doing what they were supposed to.
 They were stealing the documents!
-Astalir ran by Suey and sneakily grabbed the documents, and ran to the room where the other secrets were.
+Astalir ran by Sui and sneakily grabbed the documents, and ran to the room where the other secrets were.
 He saw Timmy on the ground and thought it was safe to run past.
 But he was wrong.

 Timmy was not dead, just on the ground.
 He swung his axe as Astalir ran past, slicing the deer in the chest.
 Astalir flew to his landing spot but didn’t land on his legs.
 He bled out.
 He had safely landed just outside the antimagic field, which meant he could use his powers.
 He shaped the water in his blood to flow back into his wound, and he molded the earth beneath him to cover his wounds up.
 It took all his focus to concentrate on this task as he lay there, hoping the party would kill Timmy so that he might live.